The Earth Mother Concept In Te Ao Māori – Aotea Store

 The Earth Mother Concept In Te Ao Māori

-Papatūānuku as the earth
+Papatūānuku as the Earth

-Māori consider themselves tangata whenua, people of the land.
-As tangata whenua, they are therefore the kaitiaki (guardians) of Papa’s natural environments: te takutai (the coast), ngā repo (wetlands), ngā moutere tapu (islands), te pō (the night), te whenua waotū (the high country) and Te Wao Nui a Tāne (the forest).
-This role is important for sustainability of these treasured environments.
+Māori identify as tangata whenua — people of the land.
+With this identity comes the responsibility of kaitiakitanga (guardianship).
+Tangata whenua are the caretakers of te takutai (the coast), ngā repo (wetlands), ngā moutere tapu (sacred islands), te whenua waotū (the high country), and Te Wao Nui a Tāne (the forest).

-Papatūānuku as a mother
+Papatūānuku as a Mother

 Conclusion